First-person view (remote control): State and local governments

 There are a wide variety of state and local laws and ordinances affecting model aircraft in general and FPV specifically.
 Many state and local governments restrict or prohibit model aircraft from being flown at local parks.
 Some state laws purport to restrict or prohibit aerial photography using unmanned aircraft, though such laws would likely be found invalid if challenged in court due to federal preemption, as the FAA has exclusive regulatory jurisdiction over all aircraft and airspace from the surface up.

 Academy of Model Aeronautics

 The Academy of Model Aeronautics' (AMA) official Safety Code's rules (which governs flying at AMA affiliated fields) allows FPV flight under the parameters of AMA Document #550, which requires that FPV aircraft be kept within visual line of sight with a spotter maintaining unaided visual contact with the model at all times.
 Because these restrictions prohibit flying beyond the visual range of the pilot (an ability which many view as the most attractive aspect of FPV), most hobbyists that fly FPV do so outside of regular sanctioned RC clubs' membership and those clubs' flying fields.

 Canada

 The Canadian equivalent of the AMA, the MAAC, has similar regulations to that of the AMA for FPV piloting.

+India

+Drone operations in India are regulated by the DGCA under the Drone Rules 2021, requiring registration of all drones (except Nano 250g) on the Digital Sky Platform for a UIN.
+"No Permission, No Takeoff" (NPNT) is mandatory, requiring digital flight clearance.
+Key limits: 400 ft max altitude, direct line-of-sight only, and no-fly zones.